 Although a good research will take some time, chaotic changes steal twice as much time and resources and, in contrast to a research, will not bring desired results.

 Why did uses prefer a new icon color or CTA?
-Perhaps it was dictated by potential users’ hidden habits which you could use for optimizing other elements and grow an app conversion rate by extra 30%.
+Perhaps it was dictated by potential users’ hidden habits which you could use for optimizing other elements and grow a conversion rate by extra 30%.
 With random tests, this cool opportunity eludes you.

 What to do instead: Take a closer look at your key user acquisition channels (paid traffic, organic search, e-commerce, etc.) and identify a bottleneck of your user acquisition funnel.
 Formulate hypothesis you are going to test basing on competitors research and user survey.
 When developing testing strategies, think about optimizing steps where people bounce and elements that can influence conversions on the exact these steps.

-An App Store Optimization guide will help you determine optimization techniques for each step.
+An ASO guide will help you determine optimization techniques for each step.

 4. Their A/B Testing result interpretation goes wrong